Azure/azure-service-operator/docs/azuresql/azuresql.md

 4. Azure SQL Action - Allows you to roll the password for the specified SQL server
 5. Azure SQL failover group - Deploys a failover group on a specified Azure SQL server given the secondary server and the databases to failover
 6. Azure SQL User - Creates an user on the specified Azure SQL database and stores the username/password as secrets
+7. Azure SQL Managed User - Binds a specified Managed Identity as a user on the SQL database

 ### Azure SQL server